Recov-Vision: Linking Street View Imagery and Vision-Language Models for Post-Disaster Recovery: Results

 \subsection{VLM prompting pipeline performance}

 The original dataset included 578 building facades from Visit 1 and 621 from Visit 2.
 After filtering out images labeled as ``Unknown'' due to obstruction, blur, poor viewing angle, or no building present, the usable sample comprised 471 facades for Visit 1 and 443 for Visit 2.
 These filtered counts define the set of parcels used for model evaluation across both strategies.
 Model performance is compared to ground truth in several ways.
 The Ground Truth, predictions by the Two-stage strategy, and by the One-stage strategy are shown in Figure~\ref{fig:occupancy-overview}.
 The figure shows the occupancy status for each parcel at both visits.
-Ground truth vacancies declined from 85 to 77 (–8; –9.4\%), indicating a modest decrease in vacancies between the two field surveys.
-The Two-stage strategy shows the same trend but with greater magnitude (75 to 63; –12; –16.0\%), while the One-stage strategy shows an even larger drop (70 to 54; –16; –22.9\%).
-However, both models overestimate occupancy relative to ground truth at each visit (Two-stage: –10 V1 / –14 V2; One-stage: –15 V1 / –23 V2), with larger overestimates at V2 consistent with under-predicted vacancy.
+Ground truth vacancies declined from 85 to 77 ($-8$; $-9.4\%$), indicating a modest decrease in vacancies between the two field surveys.
+The Two-stage strategy shows the same trend but with greater magnitude (75 to 63; -12; $-16.0\%$), while the One-stage strategy shows an even larger drop (70 to 54; $-16$; $-22.9\%$).
+However, both models overestimate occupancy relative to ground truth at each visit (Two-stage: $-10$ V1 / $-14$ V2; One-stage: $-15$ V1 / $-23$ V2), with larger overestimates at V2 consistent with under-predicted vacancy.
 Total counted parcels differ between visits because parcels with Uncertain or missing labels are excluded, but the relative shifts still show an occupancy contraction overstated by the One-stage baseline.
 These distributional biases signal the net recovery bias and change agreement results reported below.

-For each strategy, we compute per‑visit confusion matrices (shown in Figure~\ref{fig:confusion-matrices}; Not Occupied is treated as positive class) and report accuracy, precision, recall, F1, and Cohen's $\kappa$ in Table~\ref{tab:method-metrics-ci}.
+For each strategy, we compute per-visit confusion matrices (shown in Figure~\ref{fig:confusion-matrices}; Not Occupied is treated as positive class) and report accuracy, precision, recall, F1, and Cohen's $\kappa$ in Table~\ref{tab:method-metrics-ci}.
 Table~\ref{tab:method-metrics-ci} summarizes performance with 95\% CIs, and Table~\ref{tab:stats-tests} reports paired significance tests.

 As shown in Table~\ref{tab:method-metrics-ci}, the two-stage strategy exhibits a modest precision-recall trade-off relative to the one-stage baseline.
 It achieves higher recall at the cost of slightly lower precision, resulting in numerically higher F1 and Cohen's $\kappa$ scores.
 However, as shown in Table~\ref{tab:stats-tests}, these differences are not statistically significant.
 Both McNemar's tests on per-visit error patterns and paired bootstrap tests on the performance metrics yield non-significant p-values, with confidence intervals for the differences spanning zero.
 This suggests that while the two-stage method yields slightly higher recall and agreement, the two strategies are statistically indistinguishable at the current operating point.